locotive/locotive.github.io/content/en/authors/admin/_index.md

     date_start: 2021-03-01
     summary: |
       GPA: 3.9/4.5
        Currently pursuing a Bachelor's degree in Computer Science.
-Focused on software engineering, algorithms, and machine learning.
+Focused on software engineering, algorithms, and web.
 Actively involved in various programming projects and competitions.
     Courses included:
       - Data Structures and Algorithms
       - Operating Systems